zakiSA/Shiny-App-Pitch-Presentation/README.md

 # Shiny-App-Pitch-Presentation

-The Pitch Presentation for this App can be viewd on github pages from the following link https://zakisa.github.io/Shiny-App-Pitch-Presentation
+The Pitch Presentation was produced using Slidify and can be viewd on directly from the following link https://zakisa.github.io/Shiny-App-Pitch-Presentation

 The Shiny App: Body Mass Index Predictor